pipe-cd/pipecd/docs/content/en/docs/concepts/_index.md

 ### Quick Sync

 Quick sync is a fast way to sync application to the state specified in a Git commit without any progressive strategy or manual approving.
-Its pipeline contains just only one `SYNC` stage.
+Its pipeline contains just only one predefined `SYNC` stage.
 For examples:
 - quick sync a Kubernetes application is just applying all manifests
 - quick sync a Terraform application is automatically applying all detected changes
 - quick sync a CloudRun/Lambda application is rolling out the new version and routing all traffic to it

+### Pipeline

+A list of stages specified by user in the deployment configuration file that tells `piped` how the application should be deployed.
+When the pipeline was not specified, the application will be deployed by Quick Sync way.

 ### Stage